mega-dean/hallowdale/README.md

 #### Classic

 This is like normal Hollow Knight gameplay, and has cutscenes that follow the episode "Geothermal Escapism".
-It is disabled until the map can be updated to handle both game modes (currently it's just a bunch of purple pen jars everywhere).
+This game mode is disabled until the map can be updated to handle both game modes.

 #### Steel Sole